Sutherland Elementary School

 • Clothing that reveals undergarments.

-• Cut-off jeans, cut-off sweat pants, or torn, ripped, or slashed clothing that reveals undergarments or body parts excluded by other parts of this code.
+• Cut-off jeans, cut-off sweatpants, or torn, ripped, or slashed clothing that reveals undergarments or body parts excluded by other parts of this code.

 • Bedroom slippers or shoes with wheels, also known as “Heelys.”